catundchat/stable-diffusion-v1.5-lora/README.md

 ### Data collection
 The axe images for training were uploaded as an example.
 For each kind of weapon, 100 photos were collected then labeled in `metadata.jsonl`.
 I preferred images with different backgrounds, lighting conditions, angles, and perspectives to make the model more robust and versatile, so I used Photoshop to simplify some complex backgrounds including watermarks and some strange lines.

+### Model
+The model is on huggingface [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5)

 ## References
 1. [Stable Diffusion 微调及推理优化](https://cloud.tencent.com/developer/article/2302436)
 2. [Using LoRA for Efficient Stable Diffusion Fine-Tuning](https://huggingface.co/blog/lora)